-"We pay $100," one uncaring TV gal said.
-To which I replied: "You can get them off my website."
+"We pay $100," one uncaring gal said.
+To which I replied "You can get them off my website.
 She hung up the phone in a tizzy.

-Another reason I don't sell photos locally is because I'm taking on print media in Chilliwack and I don't sell to Vancouver media because I don't get Chilliwack news from Vancouver.
-The Voice is capable enough.
-But now the print media presstitutes aren't even capable of doing that.
+Another reason I don't sell photos locally is because I'm taking on print media in Chilliwack and the other reason I don't sell to Vancouver media is because I don't get Chilliwack news from Vancouver The Voice is capable enough.
+But now the print media presstitutes aren't capable of doing.

-Stupid asses with mobile phones aren't capable.
-But the more print and TV media pay, the less have to get off their asses at 3 A.M.
+Idiots with mobile phone are capable but the more print and TV media pay the less have to be off their asses at 3 A.M.

-I want you to take a close look at a photo I took of local CFD fire Captain Mark Collins that will be out soon and hanging in MP Mark Strahl's Ottawa office.
-Do you think Mark would have a blood and guts photo on the wall?
+I want you to take a close look at a photo I took of local CFD fire Captain Mark Collins that will be out soon and hanging in MP Mark Stral's office.
+Do you think Mark would have a blood and guts photo on the walls of his Ottawa office?
 If you do, then you're on glue.
 Leave.

-Shhh, don't tell the captain, but I hope we can give it to him so he'll share the photo with his family who will have it on their walls for generations to come.
+Shhh, don't tell him, but I hope we can give it him so he'll share with his family who will have it on their walls for generations to come.
 He's much to busy to read this.

-In the future, I want you to be very careful with your mobile phones and to hell with selling photos for a few crummy dollars.
-It's not hard to do.
-I've taken many award-winning pictures that you won't see in the pages of print or on TV media.
-And they aren't blood and guts.
+I want you to be very careful with your mobile phones and to hell with selling them for a few crummy dollars.
+It's not hard to do and I've taken many award-winning pictures that you won't see in the pages of print or on TV media.

 This was a very easy item to write.